 Food and health

 The currency in Uganda is the Uganda shilling.
 The best thing to do is to bring cash in euros (large bills) which can be exchanged in the banks of Kampala.
-If you bring US Dollars, make sure that you have new notes (from 2001) and only notes from $50, — (there are worse courses under it!)
-The credit cards only accept VISA, but only to withdraw money at a bank.
+If you bring US dollars, make sure that you have new notes (issued after 2001) and only notes from $50, — (the rate of exchange is worse with smaller notes!)
+The only credit cards accepted are VISA, but then only to withdraw money at banks.
 They can currently only be used for payment in large hotels.
-Traveller’s cheques can be exchanged, but get a much worse exchange rate than cash!
-With about 100, — Euro pocket money per month you can live well here, but you should allow for extra money if you plan to bring home many souvenirs.
+Traveller’s cheques can be exchanged, but have a much worse exchange rate than cash!
+With about 100€ pocket money per month you can live well here, but you should allow for extra money if you plan to bring home souvenirs.

 Computers & Internet

 The most important airlines from Central Europe to Uganda (Antebbe Airport) are: Emirates, British Airways, KLM, Egypt Air, Ethiopia Airlines, SN Brussels Airlines.
-Fares vary between €650, — and €900, — for short term flights and €800, — to €1,200, — for annual flights, depending on the route and departure point.
-Ask for youth tickets or missionary tickets if necessary!
-Most of the time you can take 40 kg with you.
+Fares vary between €650 and €900 for short term flights and €800 to €1,200 for annual flights, depending on the route and departure point.
+Ask for youth tickets or missionary tickets if possible!
+Most of the time you can take 40 kg of luggage with you.

 If you are here for a longer period of time, you can go on excursions or a safari with us or with an official tour operator.
 (3 days cost approx. 300 Euro)